alstrup/arctic/trunk/readme.txt

 http://code.google.com/p/arctic/

 Send me your google id if you would like to have access to Google project.
+If you don't have a gmail account, ask for an invitation.

 If you'd like to extend Arctic, there are three different approaches possible: